Heath Bunting: Own, Be Owned, or Remain Invisible

 Created in 1998, _readme.html is a work of net.art: a simple web page with a white background and light grey text taken from an article about Heath Bunting.
 A vast majority of the words are hypertext, but not all.
 As coded for by simple HTML attributes, hyperlinked words turn from grey to black once visited.

 In Own, Be Owned or Remain Invisible, Bunting makes use of appropriation.
-The work utilises an article about Heath Bunting written by James Flint of The Telegraph.
+The work utilises an article about Heath Bunting written by James Flint of The Daily Telegraph.
 Instead of presenting the article in its traditional form, Bunting links nearly every word to [insert word].com and alters the color-scheme of the document as per his white-on-white period.
 Some of the linked domain may have been owned in the past twelve years, but are no longer owned any more, thereby touching on the transience of Internet ownership.
 Bunting's work also shows the range of banal or absurd domain names that companies have purchased.
 Not all words in the article are hyperlinked, however.
 Through these unclaimed words he spells out how the article touches on his own identity.

 King's Cross Phone-In

 On Friday, 5 August 1994, Bunting orchestrated a scheme that involved many people calling public phones in and in the surrounding area of London King's Cross railway station.
 On his then-website Cybercafe.org, founded in 1992, Bunting posted the phone numbers to all of the public phones and encouraged his followers to do one of the following: call in a pattern, call at a certain time, call and speak to a stranger, or show up and pick up the telephone.
 Bunting used his website as an informative source to let his readers know how to partake in his project.

-When 5 August arrived, Bunting went to King’s Cross to pick up telephone calls.
+When 5 August arrived, Bunting went to King's Cross to pick up telephone calls.
 Many people called in and he witnessed as casual passers-by engaged in conversations with strangers who were perhaps halfway across the world.
 The project brought people together, if only for a few brief moments, to create a network through the communication medium of telephones.
 In Digital Humanities, a class by Professor Michael Shanks at Stanford University, the project is described: "the train station was transformed into an art platform and the unsuspecting commuters and workers in the area became the audience."
 This is an early example of a flash mob and instigating action through a then-passive medium.
 Bunting's work has been compared to the work of Allan Kaprow, one of the pioneers in performance art.